-A student driver is cover by their parents or guardians' policy as a household member, but once they receive their license, they will generally need to be listed as an operator on the policy, depending on the state.
+A student driver is covered by their parents or guardians' policy as a household member.
+Once they receive their license, though, they will generally need to be listed as an operator on the policy, depending on the state.
 Once licensed, you will then most likely be contacted by mail, telling you it's time to add the driver to the policy.
 If you ignore the notices, the insurance carrier might not renew your policy or it might require you to exclude the driver from the policy.

-How Much It Costs to Insure a 16-Year-Old
+How Much Does It Cost To Insure a 16-Year-Old?

 - Whether you qualify for discounts